LucPeeters21/Airbnb-pricing/src/data-collection/README.md

 # Data Collection

+The data collection consists of two files.
+The first file, inside_airbnb_link_scraper.py, is a program that is used to scrape the data download links of all cities that are listed on the website [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
+The second file, data_download.R, is a program that downloads the datasets from the aforementioned data download links and merges the datasets together into one file.

-Data was retrieved from Inside Airbnb, with additional data collected by scraping amenitities of the accomodations that were listed on the Inside Airbnb datafile.
-The result consisted of two seperate datafiles.
-The datafile retrieved from Inside Airbnb consisted of 31 variables that were further used in the preparation and analysis of the data.
-The 'amenities' variable is represented in this datafile as a list, but in the scraped datafile each amenity is represented as a seperate variable.
-The table shows each variable and description of the datafile as retrieved from Airbnb.
+This combined dataset consisted of 31 variables that were further used in the preparation and analysis of the data.
+Below table shows a description of these variables.

 |Variable                        |Description                                 |
 |--------------------------------|--------------------------------------------|